 - Start at 25 with 40 years to invest, you only need to save 14.00% of your income.

 - Start at 30 with 35 years to invest, you only need to save 17.16% of your income.

 Vanguard Retirement Income Calculator

-I plug in same numbers as our scenario in Vanguard Retirement Income Calculator and got the following result.
+I entered the same numbers as our scenario in the Vanguard Retirement Income Calculator and got the following result.

 SmartAsset Retirement Calculator

 You can also use the SmartAsset Retirement Calculator below.
-Again, plug in similar numbers in their calculator.
-The good news is that this one takes inflation into consideration (you can make more adjustments with the full version Retirement Calculator).
+Again, I entered similar numbers in their calculator.
+The good news is that this one considers inflation (you can make more adjustments with the full version Retirement Calculator).

-SmartAsset calculates retirement income requirement at a much higher amount of $169,560 per year, yet it indicates that we only need a saving of $552,178 because they are assuming you have other sources of income such as Social Security, pensions, savings and investment drawdowns (whereas we don’t in our calculation).
+SmartAsset calculates retirement income requirement at a much higher amount of $169,560 per year, yet it indicates that we only need to save $552,178 because they are assuming you have other sources of income such as Social Security, pensions, savings and investment drawdowns (whereas we don’t in our calculation).